 Mushrooms: Optional.
 For me I love the flavor after soaking them overnight in broth, Sherry, oil, and herbs in this dish.
 A bit of salt and pepper.
 Add your own herbs.
 Canned mushrooms are not so bad either.
 It is just preference and timing.
 All is good.

-Herbs: I used herbs from my garden and store them in this little container.
+Herbs: I used herbs from my garden and store them in containers and leave them by the stove.
 That way I use them before they lose their flavors.
 Crushed Rosemary, Sage, Thyme, and Parsley.
 Those are basic in the Sheckyville kitchen.
 It’s so easy to plant, pick, dry and use.
-They taste so much better too.
+They taste so much better.

 Oil: I used this Olive Oil.
 I normally infuse my own oils but I got a few of this brand in different flavors and it worked out beautifully.